Dale Earnhardt Jr.: 2002–2003

-2004–06
+2004–2006

-In 2004, Earnhardt won the Daytona 500, six years to the day after his father won his only title in the Great American Race (and 3 years after his father was killed in the 2001 race).
+In 2004, Earnhardt won the Daytona 500, six years to the day after his father won his only title in the Great American Race (and three years after his father was killed in the 2001 race).
 Earnhardt came very close to sweeping Speedweeks, as in addition to the Daytona 500, he also won his Gatorade Duel and the Busch Series race.
-However, he finished 2nd in the Budweiser Shootout to Dale Jarrett.
+However, he finished second in the Budweiser Shootout to Dale Jarrett.

 On July 18, during the summer off-weekend, Earnhardt crashed a Chevrolet Corvette C5-R during a practice for the American Le Mans Series Grand Prix of Sonoma at Infineon Raceway.
 The car slid off course and hit a concrete barrier during warm-up the day of the race, rupturing a fuel line and causing the car to burst into flames with him still inside.
-He suffered second and third degree burns on his neck, chin, and legs partially due to not wearing a protective balaclava with his helmet.
+He suffered second and third-degree burns on his neck, chin, and legs, partially due to not wearing a protective balaclava with his helmet.
 The burns prevented him from finishing two races where he was relieved by Martin Truex Jr. (at New Hampshire) and his DEI teammate John Andretti (at Pocono) in the middle of the races.
 In the fall, Earnhardt became the first driver to sweep a weekend at Bristol by winning both the Busch and Nextel Cup races in the same weekend.

-Earnhardt was able to qualify for the NASCAR 10-race playoff, and had his 5th NEXTEL Cup win of the season (a career high) at Talladega.
-However, he was penalized 25 points for use of an obscenity during the television broadcast, in violation of a new NASCAR rule prohibiting participants from using obscene language (the rule had been created the week after the Daytona 500, in the wake of the Super Bowl half-time show controversy).
-That incident, combined with two consecutive DNF's in the Chase, eventually dropped him out of the running, and he finished fifth in the 2004 NEXTEL Cup Chase despite a career-high 6 wins at Daytona, Atlanta, Richmond, Bristol, Talladega and defending his fall win at Phoenix (though under the non-Chase points system, Earnhardt would have tied his third-place points finish of the previous year).
-He closed off the 2004 season with 6 wins, sixteen Top 5s, and twenty-one Top 10 finishes.
-He also picked up his 2nd consecutive Most Popular Driver Award.
+Earnhardt was able to qualify for the NASCAR ten-race playoff and had his fifth NEXTEL Cup win of the season (a career high) at Talladega.
+However, he was penalized 25 points for the use of an obscenity during the television broadcast, in violation of a new NASCAR rule prohibiting participants from using obscene language (the rule had been created the week after the Daytona 500, in the wake of the Super Bowl half-time show controversy).
+That incident, combined with two consecutive DNFs in the Chase, eventually dropped him out of the running, and he finished fifth in the 2004 NEXTEL Cup Chase despite a career-high six wins at Daytona, Atlanta, Richmond, Bristol, Talladega and defending his fall win at Phoenix (though under the non-Chase points system, Earnhardt would have tied his third place points finish of the previous year).
+He closed off the 2004 season with six wins, sixteen top-fives, and 21 top-tens.
+He also picked up his second consecutive Most Popular Driver Award.